Rou-Yi/Covid-Game-Design/README.md

 ### Covid-Game-Design

+[Download the game for Windows](https://drive.google.com/drive/u/0/folders/1Fj3Rxc7w4n5GZ3Kfet3ONdc6lbBL6xQj) Find **main.exe** to start the game.
+[Download the game for Mac](https://drive.google.com/drive/u/0/folders/1tmDYgl02SXaJpn9559VZ_5mqH50crO4U) Find **main.exe** to start the game.

 See some screenshot of this game.

 Our Logo                   | User can choose device for volume :-------------------------:|:-------------------------: